 Jobs can be found under Administer -> Job management.

 The screen supports searching.
 A new job can be defined by clicking the Add job button or using sql.

 Input a name and description and click Create.
 This will cause the job to be saved and appear on the list.

 Click the job on the list to access the details pane.
-In the bottom, you will find 3 sub-blades that allow tuning the job details.
+In the bottom, you will find three sub-blades that allow tuning the job details.

 The Start job buttons allow running the job at any time.

 Clicking Steps brings up the job step configuration screen.
-A single job can consist of any number of step.
+A single job can consist of any number of steps.
 A new step can be defined by clicking the Add step button.